 • Protecting the environment, protecting people: restoration of ecosystems, such as wetlands and mangroves, which are nature’s best defenses against extreme floods, droughts and storm surges.

-For an initial assessment of whether you project could be eligible for funding, please see ‘Contact Us‘.
+• For an initial assessment of whether your project could be eligible for funding, please contact us.

-Please share your feedback, concerns or complaints with the consortium partner responsible for the project in question.
+You are welcome to share your feedback, concerns, or complaints with the consortium partner responsible for the project in question.